ChernyshevT/LTPLib_project/README.md

 In order to **extract** the samples `pstore.extract()` should be used.
 Method accepts no arguments and returns the pair:
 1. numpy-arrays containing all the samples,
-1. list of indexes defining the sample-range for each component (the order of components is the same as in ptinfo).
+1. list of indexes defining the sample-range for each component (the components' order is the same as in ptinfo).

 To **reset** (clean) the storage use `pstore.reset()`.
 Also, calling `len(pstore)` will return the total number of samples.